-Although several risk tools are available, those evaluated by the USPSTF include the Ontario Family History Assessment Tool (Table 1), Manchester Scoring System (Table 2), Referral Screening Tool (Table 3), Pedigree Assessment Tool (Table 4), and Family History Screen 7 (FHS-7) (Table 5) (10-19).
-The Referral Screening Tool (an updated version, the B-RST, is available at www .breastcancergenescreen.org) and FHS-7 are the simplest and quickest to administer.
+Although several risk tools are available, the tools evaluated by the USPSTF include the Ontario Family History Assessment Tool (Table 1), Manchester Scoring System (Table 2), Referral Screening Tool (Table 3), Pedigree Assessment Tool (Table 4), and FHS-7 (Table 5) (10-19).
+The Referral Screening Tool (available at www.breastcancergenescreen.org) and FHS-7 are the simplest and quickest to administer.
 All of these tools seem to be clinically useful predictors of which women should be referred for genetic counseling due to increased risk for potentially harmful BRCA mutations (most sensitivity estimates were >85%), although some models have been evaluated in only 1 study (9, 20).
 To determine which patients would benefit from BRCA risk assessment, primary care providers should not use general breast cancer risk assessment models (for example, the National Cancer Institute Breast Cancer Risk Assessment Tool, which is based on the Gail model) because they are not designed to determine which women should receive genetic counseling or BRCA testing.

 In general, these tools elicit information about factors that are associated with increased likelihood of BRCA mutations.
-Family history factors associated with increased likelihood of potentially harmful BRCA mutations include breast cancer diagnosis before age 50 years, bilateral breast cancer, presence of breast and ovarian cancer, presence of breast cancer in 1 or more male family members, multiple
+Family history factors associated with increased likelihood of potentially harmful BRCA mutations include breast cancer diagnosis before age 50 years, bilateral breast cancer, presence of breast and ovarian cancer, presence of breast cancer in 1 or more male family members, multiple cases of breast cancer in the family, 1 or more family memCLINICAL GUIDELINE | Risk Assessment and Genetic Testing for BRCA-Related Cancer in Women